QASymphony/shell-agent-samples/postman-nodesjs/README.md

     Successfully uploaded test case [13514552] with status PASS to test run TR-17 Successfully uploaded test case [13514553] with status FAIL to test run TR-18
 ```

-# qTest automation host
+# How to execute this sample script via Shell Agent inside qTest Automation Host

 This section will introduce how to setup qTest Automation Integration with Shell agent

-# How to use sample script via Shell Agent inside qTest Automation Host

 1. First, download and install qTest Automation Host [here](https://support.qasymphony.com/hc/en-us/articles/115005225543-Download-Automation-Agent-Host)
-2. In qTest automation host, make sure "Shell Agent" is installed in your qTest automation agent host
-3. Add new Shell Agent with the detail configuration as below:
+2. From qTest Automation Host, create an agent which is of type "Shell Agent" in your qTest Automation Host with detail configuration as below:

-### Agent Configuration for windows
+### For windows
-Your sample scripts is E:\shell-agent-samples\postman-nodesjs
+Your sample scripts is at E:\shell-agent-samples\postman-nodesjs
 ![Configuration1](/postman-nodesjs/images/shell-agent.png?raw=true)

-### Agent Configuration for MacOS / Linux:
+### For MacOS / Linux:
-Your sample script is /Users/demo/shell-agent-samples/postman-nodesjs
+Your sample script is at /Users/demo/shell-agent-samples/postman-nodesjs
 ![Configuration2](/postman-nodesjs/images/shell-agent-2.png?raw=true)

-4. In qTest Manager, select a test run which is reported from sample automation project above, click 'Schedule' and choose 'Immediately upon scheduled'
+3. From qTest Manager, select a test run which is created from sample automation project above, click 'Schedule' and choose 'Immediately upon scheduled'
 ### Schedule
 ![Configuration3](/postman-nodesjs/images/test-run.png?raw=true)
-5. In qTest automation host, select agent to be configured in step 3, click 'Run now'.
-When the automation script has finished, click 'Show log' to observe all data include system field and custom field of test run / test suite in the log.
+4. In qTest Automation Host, select the Shell Agent created in step 2, click 'Run now'.
+When the script execution finished, click 'Show log' to view all logs include system field and custom field of test run / test suite from the log.

-Follow this article for more detailed instructions: [Create Shell Agent](https://support.qasymphony.com/hc/en-us/articles/115005558783-Create-Shell-Agent)
+For more detailed instructions on how to create the shell agent, follow this article: [Create Shell Agent](https://support.qasymphony.com/hc/en-us/articles/115005558783-Create-Shell-Agent)